Does a 2011 Hyundai Sonata Take Synthetic Oil

 If you’re looking for an affordable and reliable sedan, the Hyundai Sonata is a great option.
 But does it take synthetic oil?
 The answer is yes, the 2011 Hyundai Sonata does take synthetic oil.

 This oil provides superior protection for your engine, helping it to last longer and run more efficiently.
 Synthetic oil also has a lower viscosity than conventional oil, so it flows better at low temperatures.
-This can help improve fuel economy and cold weather starting.
+This can help improve fuel economy and cold-weather starting.

 The 2011 Hyundai Sonata comes with a four-cylinder engine that requires 5W-20 synthetic oil.
 You can use conventional oil, but it must meet the specifications required by Hyundai.
 The recommended oil change interval for the 2011 Sonata is 7,500 miles when using conventional oil or 10,000 miles when using synthetic oil.

-Does Hyundai Sonata Use Synthetic Oil?
+Does the Hyundai Sonata Use Synthetic Oil?

 Does Hyundai Recommend Synthetic Oil?

-Yes, Hyundai recommends synthetic oil for their vehicles.
+Yes, Hyundai recommends synthetic oil for its vehicles.
 They say that synthetic oil provides better protection for your engine, especially in extreme temperatures.
 It also lasts longer than regular oil, so you won’t have to change it as often.

 What Kind of Oil is Best for a Hyundai Sonata?